loyjoy/welcome/help/analytics/analytics.md

-# How to Measure Success
+# How to measure success

 Track the performance of your live chatbots, better understand your customers' behaviour and see your KPIs skyrocket by using the LoyJoy Analytics Dashboard.